livecycle-examples/gatsby-simplefolio/README.md

 $ git remote remove origin
 ```

-Then you can install the dependencies either using NPM or Yarn:
+Then you can install the dependencies either using NPM zxczxcor Yarn:

 Using NPM: